 Mix the soft drink with water before scrubbing down any areas in need of a shine, then rinse away with fresh water to finish the job.

-Oddly enough, dishwashing soap may not be the most effective tool for cleaning stains in your pool, but it certainly has a use for the crafty pool owner.
+Oddly enough, dishwashing soap may not be the most effective tool for cleaning stains in your pool (especially metal stains), but it certainly has a use for the crafty pool owner.
 Use dish soap to help detect any cracks or leaks in pump lids and plumbing systems since those openings serve as an easy way for your pool water to become contaminated.

 To see any cracks or leaks, simply mix the soap with water and spray it on the plumbing of your pool system.
 If bubbles form, it’s a sign of a leakage that you need to fix.

 Citrus clearers are commonplace among household products, and for a good reason.
 So lemon juice is a cheap, practical way to help keep your pool in tip-top shape.
 The acid in lemon (or lime) juice can help remove calcium buildup, grime, and even rust.

 Mix lemon juice with salt to create a slurry, then scrub away any dirty areas.
 For more stubborn stains, simply apply pure lemon juice directly without the addition of salt.